gradle/impact_analysis/README.md

 ```bash
 curl -s -L -O https://github.com/gradle/gradle-enterprise-build-validation-scripts/releases/download/v2.3.5/gradle-enterprise-maven-build-validation-2.3.5.zip && unzip -q -o gradle-enterprise-maven-build-validation-2.3.5.zip
 ```

+## Note: If using the impact analysis in headless mode (without a full installation of Gradle Enterprise) see your Gradle sales team for these files

 <br>

 ## Step 2: Invoke the scripts with your project and the server provided by your Gradle team